GS United (Gursikh Sabha United) of

 won the Ontario Soccer League (OSL) title, Ontario Cup, and

-the prestigious Ted Combs Award for the most consistent team
+the prestigious Ted Coombs Award for the most consistent team

 in the league over the last four years.
 GS was also well